Mircus/Mircus/README.md

-# 👋 Hi, I'm Mirco Mannucci
+# 👋 Hi, I'm Mirco A. Mannucci

 I'm a **polymath**, **AI researcher**, **applied mathematician**, and **innovation architect**.
 My work explores the frontiers between symbolic and sub-symbolic reasoning, geometry and cognition, and classical and quantum computation.